Privacy Policy

 | Firebase Storage | Receipt images attached to shared wallets (7-day sync window, then deleted) | Shared wallet file sync |

-| Firebase Analytics | Feature usage events (e.g. receipt scan initiated, budget created) — consent required | Usage analytics; improving the app |
+| Firebase Analytics | Feature usage events (e.g. receipt scan initiated, budget created) — consent required.
+Transaction amounts and user-defined goal names are explicitly excluded from all events. | Usage analytics; improving the app |

 | Firebase Crashlytics | Crash reports, stack traces, runtime errors.
 Crash context may incidentally include financial data strings from app state at time of crash. | Stability monitoring and bug fixing |